LTEC Master’s Degree, Online

 The Online Master’s in Learning Design and Technology (OTEC) program welcomes busy professionals from the neighbor islands and the mainland United States as well as international students who hold a bachelor’s degree and find time and distance constraints of furthering an on-campus degree too difficult.

-OTEC is a two or three-year academic program leading to a Master’s in Education (MEd) in Learning Design and Technology.
+OTEC is a two or three-year academic program leading to a Master’s in Education (MEd) in Learning Design and Technology, with a theoretical basis Instructional Design.
 Started in 2006, the online Master’s program builds on the UH educational technology graduate program with a 50-year history of success and leadership in the field.

 OTEC Alumni, Kainoa Bowman, shares his experience as a distance student and reflects on the lasting value of the program.